 vulnerable populations.
 The third obstacle examined is the failure to be guided by the

-best available evidence in formulating measures to give effect to drug policy.
+best available evidence in formulating measures to give effect to drug policy. - The submission concludes by looking at the current National Mental Health

 Plan and Drug Strategy.
 These peak policy documents fail in any meaningful way to